-- 1 Includes firearms offenses for (1) prohibited persons in possession of firearms and (2) possession, brandish, or discharge of firearms during crimes of violence or drug trafficking offenses. - 2 Defendants charged in a given fiscal year are not necessarily convicted the same fiscal year.

-Federal fiscal years run from October 1 - September 30.
+- 1 Includes firearms offenses for (1) prohibited persons in possession of firearms and (2) possession, brandish, or discharge of firearms during crimes of violence or drug trafficking offenses. - 2 Defendants charged in a given fiscal year are not necessarily convicted the same fiscal year. - 3 Federal fiscal years run from October 1 September 30.
 For example, FY 2021 began October 2020 and will end September 30,2021.
-The FY 2021 figures are for the months of October - December, 2020.
+The FY 2021 figure for the number of defendants charged for months of October June, 2020.